Everyone's an athlete.

 - Workout delivery: we have three different training tiers based on your level of fitness.
 We'll match you with your best fit on the first week of training, and provide a printed copy for you.

 - Other perks: our Ignite!
 Facebook group is a great way to connect with other runners.
 Every participant receives a Gear Up card they can use for discounts in-store at Fleet Feet Spokane for the duration of training (up to $60 in savings!)

-- We're partnering with Millwood Daze 5k on August 28, 2021.
+- We're partnering with Huffin for the Stuffin on November 25, 2021.
 Group participants receive a registration discount.
 We welcome runners in our Spokane community training for other races and are happy to adjust your plan to meet your goals.

 - Register here.